-GASB Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
-The objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
-The Statement requires that additional essential information related to debt be disclosed in notes to financial statement, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
-This Statement is effective for periods beginning after June 15, 2018.
-The City has not yet determined the potential impact, if any, this statement could have on its financial statements.
+This Statement requires that additional essential information related to debt be disclosed in notes to financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
+This Statement is effective for reporting periods beginning after June 15, 2018.
+Earlier application is encouraged.